 Bookend is funded through the donation of time, energy and resources by private individuals concerned about building a positive and co-operative environmental future for our students and community.
-We started this work voluntarily as we feel privileged in our careers, and we wish to pass this inspiration and opportunity to the next generation.
-This dedication is supported and guided through our Patrons, including best selling international authors Neil Gaiman and the late Bryce Courtenay, national economic commentator Saul Eslake, wilderness photography expert Liz Dombrovskis, and international award-winning documentary maker Cathy Henkel.
+We started this work voluntarily as we feel fortunate in our own careers, and wish to pass this inspiration and opportunity to the next generation.
+This dedication is supported and guided through our patrons, including best selling international authors Neil Gaiman and the late Bryce Courtenay, national economic commentator Saul Eslake, wilderness photography expert Liz Dombrovskis, and international award-winning documentary maker Cathy Henkel.

 Bookend is financially housed within the Pennicott Foundation with physical office space thanks to our partners, the University of Tasmania in the School of Biological Sciences and at the Institute for Marine and Antarctic Studies (IMAS).